SciML/sciml.ai/news/2021/05/24/QNDF.md

 are locked in time giving the same answers at the same speed, allowing ease of code updating.

 Sundials.jl will likely evolve similarly.
+We still note that `CVODE_BDF` is still worth trying in many cases, and it will likely have instances where it outperforms `QNDF`, as every method is optimized in different ways.
+To be clear, the reason for the recommendation change is because over a large array of equations we see a very general pattern of preferring `QNDF`, though there will always be exceptions to the rule and so `CVODE_BDF` will still have a place in the DifferentialEquations.jl arsenal, just a very reduced one from the position it held before.

-The advancement of `QNDF` means there will likely be no attempts to connect to Sundials CUDA support, but what is there will continue to be maintained.
+That said, the advancement of `QNDF` means there will likely be no attempts to connect to Sundials CUDA support, but what is there will continue to be maintained.
 It's built with fancy LAPACK options, KLU integration, etc. and it will continue to stay that way.
 It will be updated and its tests will keep passing.
 But it will likely not capture as much developer focus.

-That said, there is one thing to make note of.
+There is one more thing to make note of.
 There is still one place in the entire DifferentialEquations.jl universe where a Sundials algorithm still reigns supreme as the recommended algorithm over any pure Julia method, and that is not in ODEs but DAEs. `IDA` is still unmatched in the pure Julia space.
-While it's routinely outperformed if you have a DAE written in mass matrix form, [giving rise to the recommendations of OrdinaryDiffEq.jl in many DAE cases](https://diffeq.sciml.ai/stable/solvers/dae_solve/#Recommended-Methods), `IDA` is still unmatched when you have a fully-implicit DAE definition.
+While it's routinely outperformed if you have a DAE written in mass matrix form of a certain size, [giving rise to the recommendations of OrdinaryDiffEq.jl in many DAE cases](https://diffeq.sciml.ai/stable/solvers/dae_solve/#Recommended-Methods), `IDA` is still unmatched when you have a fully-implicit or asymtopically large DAE definition.
 That will change.
 Junpeng Gao's summer project, under the mentorship of Yingbo, will be to similarly build a pure Julia BDF/NDF for fully-implicit DAEs into OrdinaryDiffEq.jl, aiming to similarly extensive benchmark and outperform `IDA` by the end of the summer using the same tricks as `QNDF`.
 When that is completed,